miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - has a name
 - docstring (""" """)
 - ?
+- default implementation of Python: CPython

-IDE's: a set of rules
+IDE's: a set of rules -> need linker/compiler/interpreter to run it compiler for python